azoght/coding-club-alexander-academy/Week4.md

 It doesn't return an error, it just returns 0, since "x" occurs no times in this list.

 ## Split and Join
-Here are two other very useful methods, which **only** apply to strings.
+Here are two other very useful methods, which **only** apply to strings. [(6.9: Splitting and Joining)](https://runestone.academy/runestone/books/published/fopp/Sequences/SplitandJoin.html)

 **.split()**